MCUdude/MegaCoreX/megaavr/libraries/Comparator/README.md

 ### dacref
 Variable for setting the DACREF value.
-The DACREF voltage is the voltage that the comparator uses as it's reference.
+This voltage can be selected as the input for the negative side of the comparator.
 This is the formula for the DACREF output voltage:

 <img src="http://latex.codecogs.com/svg.latex?V_{DACREF} = \frac{Comparator.dacref}{256} * Comparator.reference" border="0"/>